order Sphenisciformes, family Spheniscidae

 At the water’s surface a penguin can at best paddle like a duck, but below the waves penguins cruise at speeds faster than Olympic swimmers.
 The fastest, the emperor penguin, can reach 9 mph (14 km/hr) when in a hurry but prefers a steady 7 mph.
 Most midsize penguins swim around 5 mph (8 km/hr) and the smallest penguin, the little penguin, meanders at a slow 1 mph (1.5 km/hr).
 A traveling penguin keeps the surface within 3 to 6.5 feet (1-2 meters) often employing a swimming technique called porpoising.
 Porpoising is a shallow skimming across the water through a series of consecutive leaps, named for its similarity to how porpoises swim.
 The primary function of porpoising is its efficiency in moving quickly through the water while allowing for breathing at the surface without slowing down.
 It may also serve as a defense mechanism against predators—it makes it difficult to grab a swimming penguin when they are continually disappearing above the surface.

 On average, penguins dive to depths between 30 and 60 feet (9 and 18 m).
 The smaller species of penguin tend to feed at the surface of the water, but larger penguins like the king penguin frequently dive to 300 feet (91 m), and emperor penguins can reach depths around 1,700 feet (518 m).
-A 2011 study measured an emperor penguin diving for 27 minutes, 36 seconds—the longest recorded avian dive to date.
+A 2018 study measured an emperor penguin diving for over 32 minutes—the longest recorded avian dive to date.

 The wings of a penguin, once used for flight by their distant ancestors, are powerful swimming propellers.
 Shorter wingspans, along with flattened, fused and dense bones devoid of air pockets, distinguish penguins from flying birds.
 They also have two sets of strong flipper muscles, much like human biceps and triceps, which generate power while swimming.
 Unlike flying birds, which rely on the propulsion of the downstroke for flight, penguins gain momentum underwater from both the downstroke and the upstroke.
 In response to the high density of water compared to air, penguins have also developed an array of strong chest and back muscles.
 One muscle, the scapulohumeralis caudalis, attaches to the scapula (or shoulder blade) and supplies the power to lift the wing.
 Most birds require only small and thin scapulas to support the wings but penguins require larger scaffolding for their swimming muscles.
 The penguin scapula has evolved to be much broader, similar in shape to a tapered tennis racket.